Hazardous Waste Contingency Plan

 Local Emergency Planning Committee — (407) 262-7772

 Brevard County Emergency Management — (321) 637-6670

 Any spill or release that has been immediately reported to the Florida DEP Bureau of Emergency Response must be followed by a written report submitted to the FDEP Central District Office within seven (7) days.
-A copy of the Florida spill reporting form can be found here.
+View a copy of the Florida spill reporting form.

 Within fifteen (15) days of an emergency involving hazardous waste that requires implementation of this Contingency Plan, Florida Tech will report the incident in writing to the Florida DEP Central District Office at the following contact address:

 Florida Department of Environmental Protection

 Orlando, Florida 32803-3767

 If the EPA Regional Administrator was notified during or immediately after the emergency, Florida Institute of Technology will also provide a follow-up report to the following agency within fifteen (15) days: